mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

     str1s.append(str1[i:i+2].lower())
 ```

-Writing down everything like this is not so bad for readability.
-We can read the code from top to bottom which makes it much easier to understand.
+Writing down everything like this is okay for readability.
+We can read the code from top to bottom, which makes it much easier to understand.
 We don't have to be too obsessed with shorter lines of code.
-At times, we can consider writing everything down to make it easier to read.
-Expressions in list comprehensions must not exceed two.
+Sometimes, we consider writing everything down to make it easier to read.
+Expressions in list comprehensions must be at most two.
 If multiple expressions are written across multiple lines, the readability decreases significantly.

 ```python